James Atherton (tenor): Recordings

 The Met also televised several of his performances, including The Magic Flute in 1979.

 Personal

-Atherton died of an HIV related illness in his adoptive home town of St. Louis, Missouri, on November 20, 1987.
+Atherton died of an HIV related illness in his adoptive hometown of St. Louis, Missouri, on November 20, 1987.

 He is buried at Greenwood Cemetery, Montgomery, Alabama.
 His obituary was printed in The New York Times on November 24, 1987.

 Ancestry

 His paternal ancestors came to Alabama from McLean County, Kentucky.
-His great-great grandfather, William Atherton died there in 1879.
+His great-great-grandfather, William Atherton died there in 1879.